Analysis | How the NBA popped its scoring bubble (and why the league is so thrilled about it)

 Possible backlash

-Blowback was inevitable with such a substantial shift, in part because many high-profile players, including Harden, Trae Young, Luka Doncic and Bradley Beal have seen their free throw attempts and scoring averages drop this season.
-Harden is averaging 4.8 free throw attempts, his lowest mark since 2010-11, and scoring just 18.3 points per game as he recovers from a hamstring injury.
-Young is averaging 22.6 points and 5.6 free throw attempts after averaging 25.3 points and 8.7 attempts last year.
-So far, the new season has yet to see a player score 50 points — Boston Celtics forward Jaylen Brown needed two overtimes to reach 46 points, the current high mark — or attempt 20 free throws in a game.
+Blowback was inevitable with such a substantial shift, in part because many high-profile players — including Harden, Trae Young, Luka Doncic and Bradley Beal — have seen their free throw attempts and scoring averages drop.

+Harden is averaging 4.8 free throw attempts, his fewest since 2010-11, and scoring just 18.3 points per game as he recovers from a hamstring injury.
+Young is averaging 22.4 points and 5.6 free throw attempts after averaging 25.3 and 8.7 last year.
+The new season has yet to see a player score 50 points — Boston Celtics forward Jaylen Brown needed two overtimes to reach 46, the current high mark — or attempt 20 free throws in a game.

-Brooklyn Nets Coach Steve Nash argued that Harden has “unfairly become the poster boy of not calling these fouls.”
-Harden said that he felt singled out “for sure” in the discussion about the changes, adding that he felt he has faced a “stigma of getting foul calls.”
-Young, who has already had multiple conversations with McCutchen to clarify the new rules, said recently that he felt there have been “a lot of missed calls” and warned that “guys are going to get hurt” due to an increase in defensive contact.
+Brooklyn Nets Coach Steve Nash argued Harden has “unfairly become the poster boy of not calling these fouls.”
+Harden said he felt singled out “for sure” in the discussion about the changes, adding that he felt he has faced a “stigma of getting foul calls.”
+Young, who already has had multiple conversations with McCutchen to clarify the new rules, said recently that he felt there have been “a lot of missed calls” and warned that “guys are going to get hurt” because of an increase in defensive contact.

-“As crafty as both of those gentlemen are, great players, skilled players, you’re seeing them adjusting,” Spruell said.
+“As crafty as both of those gentlemen are — great players, skilled players — you’re seeing them adjusting,” Spruell said.
 “In the next couple of weeks and into the next few months, we’ll see James and Trae being completely efficient once again.
-[The rule change] wasn’t targeted in any way.”
+[The rule changes weren’t] targeted in any way.”

-Non-shooting fouls have increased slightly this season, according to the league’s data, a sign that the officials are taking steps to limit physical play.
-The NBA remains committed to its “freedom of movement” rules, which prevent defensive players from impeding offensive players with wraps or grabs, and has received feedback from players, like Young, who don’t want the league to overcorrect in favor of the defense.
+Non-shooting fouls have increased slightly, according to the league’s data, a sign that the officials are taking steps to limit physical play.
+The NBA remains committed to its “freedom of movement” rules, which prevent defensive players from impeding offensive players with wraps or grabs, and has received feedback from players, such as Young, who don’t want the league to overcorrect in favor of the defense.

 “We want to make sure the game doesn’t become too rough in other areas or too physical in a way that gets away from us,” McCutchen said.

-In years past, the NBA has issued various edicts and points of emphasis intended to clean up the sport, like issuing fines for flopping and instructing officials to whistle delay-of-game calls whenever players touch the ball after a made basket.
-Some of those past efforts have waned after a heavy early-season emphasis, prompting concern that the referees might revert to past standards in treating non-basketball moves.
+In years past, the NBA has issued various edicts and points of emphasis intended to clean up the game, such as issuing fines for flopping and instructing officials to whistle delay-of-game calls when players touch the ball after a made basket.
+Some of those efforts have waned after a heavy early-season emphasis, prompting concern that the referees might revert to past standards in treating non-basketball moves.

 The league’s executives are adamant that enforcement of the new guidelines won’t fade.
-McCutchen said that slippage would be the “worst possible scenario” because of the significant time already invested by the league office, referees, coaches and players to acclimate.
+McCutchen said slippage would be the “worst possible scenario” because of the significant time already invested by the league office, referees, coaches and players to acclimate.

 “They’re here to stay,” Spruell said.
 “We have gotten headed in the right direction.
 Stay the course, stay vigilant, because it is right for the game of basketball.”